Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-NetworkArchitecture.md

 ## Option 2: Private Endpoint Projection

 Another design alternative that was evaluated was the projection of private endpoints across each and every Landing Zone.
 With this approach, a private endpoint for Storage Account A would be created each Data Landing Zone.
 Therefore, this option leads to a first private endpoint in Data Landing Zone A that is connected to to the Vnet in Data Landing Zone A, a second private private endpoint in Data Landing Zone B that is connected to to the Vnet in Data Landing Zone B, etc. The same applies to Storage Account B and potentially other services inside the Data Landing Zones.
-If the number of Data Landing Zones is defined as _n_, one would end up with _n_ private endpoints for at least all of the storage accounts and potentially other services within the Data Landing Zones.
+If the number of Data Landing Zones is defined as _n_, one would end up with _n_ private endpoints for at least all of the storage accounts and potentially other services within the Data Landing Zones leading to an exponential growth of the number of private endpoints.

 ![Private Endpoint Projection Architecture](/docs/images/NetworkOptions-PrivateEndpointProjection.png)

 Since all private endpoints of a particular service (e.g. Storage Account A) have the same FQDN (e.g. `storageaccounta.privatelink.blob.core.windows.net`) this solution creates challenges on the DNS layer which cannot be solved with Private DNS Zones.
 A custom DNS solution is required that is capable of resolving DNS names based on the origin/IP of the requestor in order to make VM A connect to the Private Endpoints connected to the Vnet in Data Landing Zone A and make VM B connect to the Private Endpoints connected to the Vnet in Data Landing Zone B. This can be done with a setup based on Windows Servers, whereas the lifecycle of DNS A-records can be automated through a combination of Activity Log and Azure Functions.

+With this setup, VM B can load the raw dataset in Storage Account A by accessing it through the local private endpoint (1).
+After the dataset has been loaded and processed ((2) and (3)) the dataset can be stored on Storage Account B by again directly accessing the local private endpoint (4).
+Data must not traverse any vnet peerings within this scenario.

 ### User Access Management